strace - trace system calls and signals

 - --syscall-times[=precision]

-- Show the time spent in system calls.
+- Shows the time spent in system calls.
 This records the time difference

 between the beginning and the end of each system call. precision